i-am-prasse/pokedex/README.md

  The API has two main endpoints:
 1. Return basic Pokemon information.
-2. Return basic Pokemon information but with a �fun� translation of the Pokemon description.
+2. Return basic Pokemon information but with a fun translation of the Pokemon description.

 <br />